 They tried to trap him in his words, but he continued to point to the in-breaking kingdom of God.

 And there was evening and there was morning, the third day.

 On Wednesday Jesus left the arena of the Temple and continued his teaching on the Mount of Olives.
-Some of the disciples made comments about the beauty and the magnificence of the Temple and Jesus responded by foretelling the destruction of the temple and his own body.
-He revealed images of God’s cosmic plan for the world made manifest in Jerusalem and called for his disciples to stay vigilant no matter what.
+Some of his disciples made comments about the glory of the Temple and Jesus responded with talk of destruction.
+He revealed images of God’s cosmic plan for the world made manifest in himself, and he called for his disciples to stay vigilant.

 And there was evening and there was morning, the fourth day.

-On Thursday Jesus continued to teach and gathered with his twelve disciples in the upper room for the Passover celebration.
-Around the table they remembered God’s great work in the delivery of the Hebrew people out of slavery in Egypt to the Holy Land; they remembered God’s actions in the lives of God’s people including themselves.
-But before the supper was over, Jesus did something radical.
-He took a loaf of bread, gave thanks to God, broke it, gave it to his friends and said, “This is my body, and I’m giving it for you.”
-Later, he took the cup, gave thanks to God, passed it to his friends and said, “This is my blood, and I’m pouring it out for you and for the world.”
-Even though he knew that in short time his disciple Judas would betray him he still shared this incredible meal and gift with his friend.
+On Thursday Jesus continued his preaching and teaching until he retreated away with the twelve for their observance of Passover.
+While sitting at the table they remembered God’s mighty acts for the people Israel as they were delivered from slavery to sin and death into the Promised Land.
+But before the supper was finished, Jesus did something rather radical.
+He took a loaf of bread, gave thanks to God, broke it, and gave it to his friends while saying, “This is my body, I’m giving it for you.”
+Later, he took the cup, gave thanks to God, and gave it to his friends while saying, “This is my blood, and I’m pouring it out for you and the world.”

 And there was evening and there was morning, the fifth day.